Conjugate Heat Transfer for Laminar Pin Bundle Flow

 cd cardinal/tutorials/sfr_7pin

-This tutorial also requires you to download some mesh files from Box.
+This tutorial also requires you to download a mesh file from Box.
 Please download the files from the sfr_7pin folder here and place these files within the same directory structure in tutorials/sfr_7pin.

 Geometry and Computational Model